How to Tow a Wakeboarder for Maximum Fun While Staying Safe

 Don't simply start turning back to get them.
 You might be moving too fast to control the boat that close to a person in the water.

-After a rider falls, slow to a near stop, them slowly turn and head back toward them.
-Fully stop the boat again once you're near the person in the water, and then let him or her swim up to the boat, don't motor all the way over.
+After a rider falls, slow to a near stop, then slowly turn and head back toward them.
+Fully stop the boat again once you're near the person in the water, and then let him or her swim up to the boat.
+Don't motor all the way over.